regras/stark-mss/README.md

 Proof size: XXX KB
 ```

 Note that the execution may take a while, specially for large batches.
-For the default execution (n= 4, h = 2), the processing time is expected to be around 2 minutes.
+For the default execution (`n= 4`, `h = 2`), the processing time is expected to be between 4 and 5 minutes depending on the available hardware.

+## Security Recommendations

+This repository is a research prototype and is not production-ready.
+It should be used strictly for experimentation.
+- The examples generate temporary key pairs and sign toy messages.
+Do not use real secrets or sensitive data.
+- The security of the signing scheme (MSS) relies on the underlying hash function (Rescue128).
+- The scheme is stateful.
+Each one-time key pair must be used only once.
+Reusing ephemeral keys compromises security.

 ---
 ## License